-- 847 There is a significant difference in CH4 emissions for temperate region wetlands (created/rewetted and natural - 848 wetlands are combined) under the two hydrologic regimes (Table 5A2.2; t-test value = 6.47, p < 0.0001).
-This - highlights the importance of period of inundation in annual CH4 emission (Table 5A.2.3).
-The development of - 850 country-specific emission factors that incorporate period of inundation will reduce uncertainties. - 851
+There is a significant difference in CH_4 emissions for temperate region wetlands (created/rewetted and natural wetlands are combined) under the two hydrologic regimes (Table 5A.2.3; t-test value = 6.47, p<0.0001).
+This highlights the importance of the period of inundation in annual CH_4 emissions.
+Thus, the development of country-specific emission factors that incorporate the period of inundation will reduce uncertainties.

-TABLE 5A.2.3 CH 4 emissions from temperate, rewetted, created and natural wetlands with IWMS, stratified by period of inundation Climate region Annual period of inundation Mean CH 4 emission (kg CH 4 ha -1 yr -1) Standard deviation 95% confidence interval ^A Number of studies Temperate Continuous 572 191 ±125 5 Intermittent 126 108 ±75 14 Note: Values are derived from studies of Temperate wetlands listed in Table 5A.2.1.
+CH 4 EMISSIONS FRO OM TEMPERATE, REV Table 5A.2 WETTED, CREATED AND NATE INUNDATIO URAL WETLANDS V VITH IWMS, STRATIFIED BY PERIOD OF Climate region Annual period of inundation Mean CH 4 emission (kg CH 4 ha -1 yr -1) Standard deviation 95% confidence interval ^A Number of studies Temperate Continuous 572 191 ±125 5 ^B Intermittent 126 108 ±75 14 ^C

-A The 95% confidence interval is calculated from the mean, standard deviation, and the critical values of t distribution according to the degrees of freedom.
+A The 95% confidence interval is calculated from the mean, standard deviation, and the critical values of the t distribution, according to the degrees of freedom.